A Healthy World View Helps Vitamix Chef Matt Dugan Improve His Craft

 From small-town Ohio boy to global culinary pro, Vitamix executive chef Matt Dugan’s story is one of sustainable reinvention.
 And his cuisine follows suit.

-Dugan, from self-described “farm town”, followed a passion for culinary arts, which led him across the U.S. working for Hyatt, and around the world for Vitamix.
+Dugan, from self-described “cow town”, followed a passion for culinary arts, which led him across the U.S. working for Hyatt, and around the world for Vitamix.

 Master of innovation … and observation